brongo/recolorHelper/README.md

 Now includes a configuration file (recolor.cfg) to allow for easy customization of the recolor program.
 The configuration options allow you to:

-- Set any color values you want (instead of the default 0.0001 for recolor bases).
+- Set colors to any value (instead of the default 0.0001 for recolor bases).
-- Ignore color channels (example: set only "red" channels, ignore green and blue).
+- Ignore color channels (e.g. set only "red" channels, ignore green and blue).
-- Automatically remove unneeded files, and delete empty folders.
+- Automatically remove unneeded files and delete empty folders.
 - Target specific colors in fx/character and fx/demon_player groups (for example, changing only the "on_fire" effects and leave the rest alone).

 ## What This Tool Does